In other words, 52 things in a year. Sound familiar? Probably because I did the same thing to kick off the new year in

 - Floss daily.

 - Visit five new cities.
-(Charleston – not technically my first visit, but my previous stop was only for a few hours and I can barely remember it because I was little; Cancún, Nashville – again, not technically my first visit, but definitely the first one to count)
+(Charleston – not technically my first visit, but my previous stops have only been for a few hours and I can barely remember them because I was little; Cancún, Nashville – again, not technically my first visit, but definitely the first one to count)